-Join Ben Long for an in-depth discussion in this video Intermission: reviewing the strategy, part of Foundations of Photography: Night and Low Light.
+Join Ben Long for an in-depth discussion in this video Intermission: reviewing the strategy, part of Photography Foundations: Night and Low Light.

 It's intermission.
 I've come backstage here to kind of review my strategy and set up…for the second half of the show.…I figured out while I was shooting what seems to be a good exposure strategy,…finding myself a little frustrated by my position in the audience.…There on the front row in the corner, I'm only getting certain angles.…I can't shoot the stage square, which means that I'm getting people really tall…in the frame and receding to really small as I'm using my wide-angle lenses.…If I go to a more telephoto lens, I'm only getting certain sides of people and…only certain angles.…I was finding as people came over to my side of the stage, I was able to get a…little differentiation.…